NotesHubApp/git-essentials/CONTRIBUTING.md

 ## Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines:

-- Search [GitHub](https://github.com/NotesHubApp/git-essentials/pulls) for an open or closed PR that relates to your submission.
+1. Search [GitHub](https://github.com/NotesHubApp/git-essentials/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.

+2. Be sure that an issue describes the problem you're fixing, or documents the design for the feature you'd like to add.
+   Discussing the design upfront helps to ensure that we're ready to accept your work.

+3. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the *NotesHubApp/git-essentials* repo.

-- Make your changes in a new git branch:
+4. In your forked repository, make your changes in a new git branch:

   ```shell
   git checkout -b my-fix-branch main
   ```

-- Create your patch, following [code style guidelines](#coding-style-guidelines), and **including appropriate test cases**.
+5. Create your patch, following [code style guidelines](#coding-style-guidelines), and **including appropriate test cases**.

-- Run the full test suite and ensure that all tests pass.
+6. Run the full test suite and ensure that all tests pass.

-- Commit your changes using a descriptive commit message that follows our [commit message guidelines](#commit-message-guidelines).
+7. Commit your changes using a descriptive commit message that follows our [commit message guidelines](#commit-message-guidelines).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.

-- Push your branch to GitHub:
+8. Push your branch to GitHub:

   ```shell
   git push origin my-fix-branch
   ```

-- In GitHub, send a pull request to `git-essentials:main`.
+9. In GitHub, send a pull request to `git-essentials:main`.

-- If we suggest changes then:
+10. If we suggest changes then:

-  - Make the required updates.
+    1. Make the required updates.

-  - Re-run the test suites to ensure tests are still passing.
+    2. Re-run the test suites to ensure tests are still passing.

-  - Rebase your branch and force push to your GitHub repository (this will update your Pull Request):
+    3. Create a fixup commit and push to your GitHub repository (this will update your Pull Request)

-    ```shell
-    git rebase master -i
-    git push -f
-    ```

-  - When updating your feature branch with the requested changes, please do not overwrite the commit history, but rather contain the changes in new commits.
+    4. When updating your feature branch with the requested changes, please do not overwrite the commit history, but rather contain the changes in new commits.
 This is for the sake of a clearer and easier review process.

 That's it!
 Thank you for your contribution!